 Because we believe that everything we have has been given to us by God, and because it is our desire to teach our children by our example how to be "cheerful givers", Northshore Tree Experts will donate a percentage of our sales to charitable organizations that touch our hearts.
 This is not just a tree service to us - this is our legacy.

-If you'd like to learn more or to help support Aubrey's Act, click the image above to visit their website.
+If you'd like to learn more or to help support Starlight Canada, click the image above to visit their website.